novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-108.md

 In the past, 【Navy】 had also blocked 【Single】's search engine because it kept scraping their knowledge service.

-"Wow, if 【Al Ta Beast】 opens everything up, both they and we can create the largest sea of information in the world."
+"Wow, if 【AltaVist】 opens everything up, both they and we can create the largest sea of information in the world."

-"Of course. 【Al Ta Beast】's database is undoubtedly the largest in the world."
+"Of course. 【AltaVist】's database is undoubtedly the largest in the world."

 "Looking at this, it was a masterstroke for the CEO to send that email first."